chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 1. Visit the [Chef Workstation downloads page](https://downloads.chef.io/chef-workstation#mac_os_x) and select the appropriate package for your macOS version.
 Select on the **Download** button.
 2. Follow the steps to accept the license and install Chef Workstation.

-Alternately, install Chef Workstation using Homebrew:
+Alternately, install Chef Workstation using the [Homebrew](https://brew.sh/) package manager:

-`brew cask install chef-workstation`
+`brew install --cask chef-workstation`

 ### Windows